 Matinee Series for Students and Families

-The Matinee Series is open to school groups, homeschoolers, community groups, and families.
+The Matinee Series at the Wortham Center for the Performing Arts is open to school groups, homeschoolers, community groups, and families.

 The Y.E.S.
 (Youth Education Scholarship) Fund provides need-based scholarships to cover the cost of admission for students and schools.

-Reservations for all performances are being accepted now.
-Call 828-257-4530 for questions about individual and group sales questions, or groups may e-mail firstname.lastname@example.org.
+Reservations for all Matinee Series performances will be accepted beginning Thursday, September 5, 2019.
+Call 828-257-4530, Ext.
+1 for questions about individual and group sales questions, or groups may e-mail firstname.lastname@example.org.

 PLEASE NOTE: All group reservations for the 2019/2020 Matinee Series will require a deposit.